ksl02/LLVM-Compiler-Pass-Binary-Obfuscator/README.md

+# Overview

+This project explores compiler-based code hardening techniques that aim to raise the cost of unauthorized tampering and patching and study how modern decompilers recover control flow.
+The intended applications include IP protection for proprietary software and client side integrity checks in anti-cheat and anti-tamper systems.

 # Bogus Control Flow

 The bogus control flow pass adds false execution paths to functions through if-then instructions evaluating opaque predicates.
 These execution paths are unreachable and contain random dead instructions that do not affect the output of the program.
 Each path will split itself a random number of times, creating a tree-like structure which diverge from the true execution paths.
 Then, this false execution path connects back to a random block of the true execution path, resembling a legitimate execution path.